+(a) Results include other income of \$11 related to an updated assessment of the deconsolidation of our Venezuelan operations.
+Additionally, results were negatively impacted by pre-tax charges of \$35, \$27 after tax, related to the 2014 Organization Restructuring.
+See Item 8, Notes 1 and 2 of the consolidated financial statements for details.

-- (a) Results include pre-tax charges related to pension settlements of \$1,358, \$835 after tax, a \$45 nondeductible charge related to the remeasurement of the Venezuelan balance sheet and a pre-tax charge of \$108, \$102 after tax, related to the deconsolidation of our Venezuelan operations.
+(b) Results include pre-tax charges related to pension settlements of \$1,358, \$835 after tax, a \$45 nondeductible charge related to the remeasurement of the Venezuelan balance sheet and a pre-tax charge of \$108, \$102 after tax, related to the deconsolidation of our Venezuelan operations.
 Additionally, results were negatively impacted by pre-tax charges of \$63, \$42 after tax, related to the 2014 Organization Restructuring, and nondeductible charges of \$23 related to the restructuring of operations in Turkey.
 Also included is an income tax charge of \$49 related to prior years as a result of an updated assessment of uncertain tax positions in certain of our international operations.
-See Item 8, Notes 1, 2, 9 and 14 of the Consolidated Financial Statements for details. - (b) Results include pre-tax charges of \$133, \$95 after tax, related to the 2014 Organization Restructuring, pre-tax charges of \$33, \$30 after tax, related to European strategic changes, a nondeductible charge of \$462 related to the remeasurement of the Venezuelan balance sheet and a nondeductible charge of \$35, \$17 attributable to Kimberly-Clark Corporation, related to a regulatory dispute in the Middle East.
+See Item 8, Notes 1, 2, 9 and 14 of the consolidated financial statements for details.

+(c) Results include pre-tax charges of \$133, \$95 after tax, related to the 2014 Organization Restructuring, pre-tax charges of \$33, \$30 after tax, related to European strategic changes, a nondeductible charge of \$462 related to the remeasurement of the Venezuelan balance sheet and a nondeductible charge of \$35, \$17 attributable to Kimberly-Clark Corporation, related to a regulatory dispute in the Middle East.
 Additionally, results were negatively impacted by pre-tax charges of \$157, \$138 after tax, for transaction and related costs associated with the spin-off of the health care business (classified in discontinued operations).
-See Item 8, Notes 1 through 4 of the Consolidated Financial Statements for details on the charges for the Venezuela devaluation and restructuring programs. - (c) Results include pre-tax charges of \$81, \$66 after tax, related to European strategic changes.
-Additionally, results were negatively impacted by a \$36 pre-tax charge, \$26 after tax, related to the devaluation of the Venezuelan bolivar.
-See Item 8, Notes 1 and 4 of the Consolidated Financial Statements for details. - (d) Results include pre-tax charges of \$299, \$242 after tax, related to European strategic changes.
+See Item 8, Notes 1 through 4 of the consolidated financial statements for details.

+(d) Results include pre-tax charges of \$81, \$66 after tax, related to European strategic changes.
+Additionally, results were negatively impacted by a \$36 pre-tax charge, \$26 after tax, related to the devaluation of the Venezuelan bolivar

+(e) Results include pre-tax charges of \$299, \$242 after tax, related to European strategic changes.
 Additionally, results were negatively impacted by \$135 in pre-tax charges, \$86 after tax, for restructuring actions related to our pulp and tissue operations.

-See Item 8, Note 4 of the Consolidated Financial Statements for details related to European strategic changes. - (e) Results include a nondeductible business tax charge related to a law change in Colombia of \$35, as well as the effect of pre-tax charges of \$415, \$289 after tax, related to the restructuring of our pulp and tissue operations.
+ITEM 7.
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS